 – Speed and agility: connecting Datameer Spotlight to a new data source takes as much time as entering your credentials to this data source.
 Once connected, business users can create new datasets across data sources in a few clicks.

-– Data discoverability: it virtualizes your data landscape by indexing every data source’s metadata and creating a searchable inventory of assets that can easily be mined by analysts and data scientists—all without moving any data.
+– Data discoverability: it virtualizes your data landscape by indexing every data sources’ metadata.
+Then creating a searchable inventory of assets that can easily be mined by analysts and data scientists—all without moving any data.

 Ready to give Datameer Spotlight a test drive?
 Try it for free here.